GallowayLabMIT/protocols/docs/bootcamp/iap/day_0_setup.rst

   .. image:: img/illustrator_swatches.png
     :align: center

-  To use these pallette files, see the `Illustrator documentation <https://helpx.adobe.com/illustrator/using/using-creating-swatches.html#share_swatches_between_applications>`__ or the `Inkscape documentation <https://inkscape-manuals.readthedocs.io/en/latest/palette.html>`__.
+  To use these palette files, see the `Illustrator documentation <https://helpx.adobe.com/illustrator/using/using-creating-swatches.html#share_swatches_between_applications>`__ or the `Inkscape documentation <https://inkscape-manuals.readthedocs.io/en/latest/palette.html>`__.